Quercetin For Dogs

 Itching!
 Scratching!
 Hives!
 Swelling!
 Redness!

-How miserable is your dog when he or she has to wear the "cone of shame"?
-Sometimes it is the only thing that will stop your pet from licking and chewing on red, irritated skin.
+Sometimes a cone is the only thing that will stop your pet from licking and chewing on red, irritated skin.
 Conventional veterinary treatment for allergies consists of steroids, antibiotics and antihistamines.
 Most dogs will finish a course of medication and then, within a short period of time, the symptoms return.
-Overuse of any medications can weaken the immune system, throw off the digestive tract and potentially harm the liver with long-term use.
-These prescription treatments are not addressing the underlying immune reaction.
-So what CAN you give a dog for itching caused by allergies?
-A natural approach, such as quercetin for dogs, can offer safe, long-lasting results.
+Dogs with allergies get into a cycle of prescription medications and overuse can weaken their immune system and overall health.
+Natural remedies for dog allergies, such as quercetin for dogs, can offer safe, long-lasting results.

 Allergy Symptoms in Dogs

+How can I relieve the itch?
+Stop the scratching?
 Allergies are cumulative, meaning they build up with increased exposure.
 In dogs, the most common signs of allergies are not respiratory responses but allergic dermatitis.
 Allergic dermatitis is skin inflammation resulting from itching and irritation.
-The scratching and chewing can lead to hair loss and hot spots.
+The scratching and chewing can lead to hair loss, puffy eyes and hot spots.
 Hot spots are inflamed, infected skin lesions that are the result of constant licking, biting and scratching.
 These areas are very uncomfortable for your dog, and many times they quickly progress to open sores with bleeding and hair loss.